 Furthermore, we realize that someone had to count out the bricks in order for each pile.
 Numerical sequence demands a mind that can count (1, 2, 3, 4, etc.) and that is rational and not random.
 You would know that someone had been there!

-Such bricks and their arrangement in sequences and patterns could NOT have evolved from the mindless process known as the THEORY of evolution!
+Such bricks and their arrangement in sequences and patterns could NOT have evolved from the mindless process known as the theory of evolution!
 Only a fool could be convinced they just happened into that numerical configuration over millions of years.
+There had to a mind behind the arrangement of the bricks, a mind we know as God.

 The Atomic Chart